datatrigger/datatrigger/content/post/subtotals.md

 ## Plots

 This technique is also useful for data visualization.
-Below is an example based on the *mtcars* dataset :
+Below is an example based on the *mtcars* dataset:

 ![totals_histogram](/res/totals_subtotals/totals_histogram)